MisaWorkGroup/Ph1gr0s-Emulator/README.md

 If you're interested in helping us for developing this fresh new version, you can contact me on [Telegram](https://t.me/HIMlaoS_Misa).

+Note that this version doesn't be published on neither GitHub Pages nor my own server.

 ## Warning!
 This project is still testing.